transcom/mymove-docs/docs/dev/contributing/backend/Guide-to-Creating-an-Endpoint.md

 # Creating an Endpoint
 ###### These are the various steps that are involved in creating a new endpoint.

-Prior to creating adding an endpoint to the Handler folder, we must first add a new endpoint definition to swagger.
+Prior to creating an endpoint in the Handler folder, we must first add a new endpoint definition to swagger.
 We are using Swagger 2.0, which is [OpenAPI](https://swagger.io/specification/v2/), a specification we use to format our RESTful APIs and provide a template for us to communicate the information in our API.
 Always start with swagger.
 This step creates your endpoint definition and generates the files and helper functions you will need to create your endpoint.
 More specifically, swagger converts JSON user input into generated Go types.
 ## Adding  a new entry into the yaml
 All new definitions will be added in `mymove/swagger-def`.
 Note that we have broken down our spec into different files and we share definitions between files.
 Built compiled versions of our API spec will be generated and stored in the swagger folder, which we will not edit directly.
 Notice that there is a yaml file for each of our APIs.
 An endpoint definition for the prime will go into the Prime yaml, but you may notice there are some definitions in `mymove/swagger-def/definitions`.
 This is because some definitions are shared across APIs and we've created a space to add those definitions in one place.
+For example, `Uploads.yaml` shares its definition across various APIs, and rather than creating various yaml files for this action, we have created one and added it to the shared `definitions` folder.

-For the purposes for adding a new endpoint, make sure that your endpoint is defined in these top level sections:
+For the purposes for adding a new endpoint, make sure that your endpoint is defined in these sections:
 * `tags` - is where we group all of our endpoints by category (i.e. shipment endpoints, agent endpoints, service item endpoints, etc.).
          This top level field is where our gen files will divide the endpoints into their own packages.
 Tag component names are `camelCase`.
 * `paths` - defines our endpoint.
 Path names use `kebab-case`.
 * `definitions` - defines the shape of the data for our endpoint.
 Definitions component names are `PascalCase`.
 * `responses` - define what the endpoints return.
 Responses component names are `PascalCase`.
 * `parameters` - define what an endpoint needs (e.g. headers).
 Parameter component names are `camelCase`.

+#### Troubleshooting your local swagger state:
+If you are having issues with your local swagger state it is recommended to run `make server_generate`, accept the prompt, and then run `make server_run` again.
+For more information on troubleshooting, [this](https://ustcdp3.slack.com/archives/CP6PTUPQF/p1632254277386600) explanation will be helpful.

 #### Defining a path for your endpoint
 For more information about URL design and structure checkout: [API Style Guide](https://github.com/transcom/mymove/wiki/API-Style-Guide)